josndan/probable-clue/README.md

-This project implements a text adventure game for Clue using C.
+Implementation Details of commandline based Clue game using C.

 Demo: https://youtu.be/EBThHjEBmEs